Ezequiel Duran Player Props: Rangers vs. Nationals

-The Texas Rangers, including Ezequiel Duran and his .634 slugging percentage over his past 10 games, take on starter Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+On Saturday, Ezequiel Duran (.600 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Red Sox.
+He had a one-hit showing in his previous game (1-for-3) against the Nationals.

 Ezequiel Duran Game Info & Props vs. the Nationals